hedb/4_in_row_rotating/README.md

 -   **Multiple Game Modes:** Play locally with a friend, challenge the AI, or compete online with remote players.
 -   **Dynamic Gameplay:** Connect four of your stones horizontally, vertically, or diagonally to win.
 -   **Turn-Based Grid Rotation:** The 6x6 grid rotates after a configurable number of player turns.
--   **AI Opponent:** Intelligent computer player with visual stone-dropping animations.
+-   **AI Opponent:** Intelligent computer player with strategic decision-making and visual stone-dropping animations.
 -   **Polished & Animated UI:** The game features a responsive interface with smooth, physics-based animations.
+-   **Instant Game Restart:** "New game?" button appears after every game for quick return to mode selection.
 -   **Configurable Settings:** A slide-out settings pane allows players to adjust the rotation frequency, manage the game, and view the current app version.

 ## Technical Details